 Beyond being a possibly dangerous behavior, it can be quite an intimidating experience to have a dog jumping on you.
 While the dog might be super excited and just want to say hi, a flying ball of fur, claws, and teeth can be quite scary for people not familiar with or comfortable around dogs.

-Fortunately, stopping a dog from jumping on you or other people is easier than you might think — it just takes consistency on our part and setting your dog up for success!
+Fortunately, stopping your puppy or dog from jumping on people is easier than you might think — it just takes consistency on our part and setting your dog up for success!
 While it's always easier to start teaching a young puppy not to jump in the first place, it's never too late to teach a dog not to jump.
 Let's look at how you can teach your dog to stop jumping on you or other people and the reasons why dogs jump on people.